ESG Management

 Raising Awareness of the Group Philosophy and Code of Conduct

-The ENEOS Group believes that understanding and implementation of the ENEOS Group Philosophy and the ENEOS Group Code of Conduct by all officers and employees plays an important role in the fulfillment of our social responsibilities.
-Therefore, we have implemented various measures to enable all officers and employees to reference the Group Philosophy and the Code of Conduct at any time in order to maintain their awareness.
+The ENEOS Group believes that understanding and implementation of the Group Philosophy and Code of Conduct by all officers and employees plays an important role in the fulfillment of our social responsibilities.

 Measures to Raise Awareness of the Group Philosophy and Code of Conduct